RotekHandelsGmbH/adminscripts_public/readme_FilteredTreeSync.md

 - Optionally **deletes the source files** only after successful verification
 - Has a **dry-run** mode to simulate the entire process without modifying anything
 - Supports **auto-confirm** mode to skip manual confirmation prompts
+- Automatically **excludes destination directories** from search and deletion to avoid accidental overwrites
 - Provides **colorful**, clean console output with real-time progress bars

 ---